bruceravel/demeter/documentation/Athena/hephaestus.rst

 of mu(E).
 The data present have all been annotated so that interesting points are marked on the plots.

-The :quoted:`Save` button will prompt for a file name and save the mu(E) data to a file.
+The :kbd:`Save,light` button will prompt for a file name and save the mu(E) data to a file.

 One point of this tool is to make obsolete the :quoted:`Reference Spectra` printout from EXAFS Materials that is found at many beamlines.